Get insider access

 3. Best Mid-Range Over-Ear Headphones

 The Anker Soundcore Space Q45 Wireless are a great mid-range pick.
-They don't feel as premium or well-built as the Sony WH-1000XM4 Wireless, but these cans still offer a well-rounded and feature-loaded performance at this price point.
-They have an adaptive ANC system, which automatically adjusts to your surroundings, blocking out loud vehicle engines and other people's conversations on your commute and at the office.
+They don't feel as luxurious or well-built as the Sony WH-1000XM4 Wireless, but they still offer a well-rounded and feature-loaded performance at a lower price point.
+Unlike the Sony headphones, their adaptive ANC system has a wind reduction mode to effectively reduce unpleasant-sounding interactions between the wind and exterior ANC mics.
+The ANC automatically adjusts to your surroundings, blocking out loud vehicle engines and other people's conversations on your commute and at the office.
 They're pretty comfortable for most people, but their plastic frame can put pressure on the top of your head after a while.
 Their onboard controls aren't as easy to use, either.

 Still, these headphones have a great sound that's suitable for many different genres.
 Their V-shaped sound profile emphasizes the bass and the treble for a punchy, sparkling sound.
 There's even a graphic EQ and presets in their companion app to fine-tune their sound to your liking.
-Unfortunately, these headphones have a high noise floor when the ANC is set to 'Adaptive' or 'Max' mode, which can result in an annoying sound that's persistent throughout your listening experience.
+Unfortunately, these headphones have a high noise floor when you set the ANC to 'Adaptive' or 'Max' mode, which can result in an annoying sound that's persistent throughout your listening experience.
 If you can learn to ignore it, you'll enjoy around 28 hours of continuous battery life with their ANC on.
-It's less than the manufacturer's advertised 50-hour battery life, but it's still excellent for wireless noise cancelling headphones.
+The 28 hours you get is less than the manufacturer's advertised 50-hour battery life, but it's still excellent for wireless noise cancelling headphones.

 See our review